The Wager By David Grann Summary

 On May 14, 1741, the Wager ran aground on a remote island off the coast of Patagonia.
 The ship was wrecked and the crew was stranded.
 The captain, David Cheap, was a harsh and unpopular leader.
 He quickly lost control of the crew, and the survivors split into two factions.
 One faction was led by Cheap, and the other faction was led by the ship's lieutenant, Jethro Tull.

-and a mutiny broke out.
+The two factions eventually came to blows, and a mutiny broke out.
 Cheap was arrested and put on trial.
 He was found guilty of mutiny and murder, and he was executed.

 The survivors of the mutiny eventually managed to escape from the island and return to England.
 However, they were put on trial for mutiny.
 Tull and several other survivors were found guilty and sentenced to death.
 However, they were eventually pardoned by the king.

-betrayal, and redemption.
+The Wager is a story of survival, betrayal, and redemption.
 It is also a story about the harsh realities of life at sea in the 18th century.

 Grann's book is based on extensive research, including interviews with descendants of the survivors and a visit to the island where the Wager was wrecked.
 He tells the story in a vivid and engaging style, and he brings the characters to life.